feilipu/avrfreertos/PeggyVideoPong/README.txt

 In brief: The C firmware code is intended to be installed on an unmodified Peggy 2.0.
 It sets the Peggy up as a TWI/I2C slave device, and requires a TWI Master to drive the display.
 Makefile is included.
-You will need avr-gcc toolchaing (WinAVR or AvrMacPack toolchains work well) to build this project, and you will need a AVR programmer that is compatible with AVRDUDE and that supports a 6-pin ISP header to load the code.
+You will need avr-gcc toolchain (WinAVR or AvrMacPack toolchains work well) to build this project, and you will need a AVR programmer that is compatible with AVRDUDE and that supports a 6-pin ISP header to load the code.
-If you dont have a programmer but have a FTDI cable, you can use that assuming that the AVR has the Arduino bootloader installed.
+If you don't have a programmer but have a FTDI cable, you can use that assuming that the AVR has the Arduino bootloader installed.
 (See the section at the bottom of this file if you want to try to get the firmware working using the Arduino IDE and FTDI cable rather than AVR-GCC.)